flirble-lb/flirble-dns-server/README.md

 interface will mean you can test each of those regions by simply directing your query to that address; though caution is advised since this will cut your computer off from reaching the real host of those addresses.

+### Threads and concurrency

+The DNS server tracks the number of request handling threads it has running at a given time.
+The server caps the number of threads it will spawn by default to 128.
+This can be specified on the command line with `--threads`.

+Any requests arriving when the maximum number of threads are already running will simply be ignored.

 ## Loading initial data